davidjpurser/porous-tool/readme.md

 ## Problem format

 On the first line write the start point, target and optionally whether you expect it to be reachable.
-The only effect of this is that the problem will tell you whether expectation=reality and is not used as a hint in the analysis.
+The only effect of this is that the problem will tell you in the output whether expectation=reality and is not used as a hint in the analysis.

 Supported targets are single numbers, or Z-linear sets, with {b+pZ} specified as b+p.
 Negative periods should be written as `4+-2` for example, although this is equivalent to `4+2` and will be considered as such.
 If the supplied base is outside of 0...p-1 it will be normalised into this set.